droid-php/droid-doc/doc/modules.md

 We've given a description of the module and defined a Variable named `mod_duplicity_backup`.
 The Variable will be used to provide data to the Tasks and can be overridden in the Projects which use the Module.
-The name of the Variable is a convention which helps make it clear that the data pertains to this Module.
+The name of the Variable is a convention, indicating that the data pertains to this Module.

 Our first Task will install the `duplicity` package.
 For this we will use the `apt-get:install` Droid Command.
-Its help text shows us its arguments and options:-
+Its help text shows us its arguments and
+options:

 ```shell
 $ vendor/bin/droid help apt-get:install